number571/blockchain/README.md

 # Blockchain

 > Cryptocurrency from scratch.
 Supplemented by training manuals
+>
 > More information about blockchain in the [youtube.com/watch?v=mp3I1HtEKfU](https://www.youtube.com/watch?v=mp3I1HtEKfU "Blockchain")

+> [!IMPORTANT]
+> The current implementation in the master branch is irrelevant for the modern version of the Go language.
+To compile programs successfully, use the [goup](https://github.com/number571/blockchain/tree/goup) branch.

 ### Compile:
 ```